Worlds of Fun: Snoopy's Hot Summer Lights

 "Snoopy's Hot Summer Lights", which debuted in 2010, was an immersive light and sound experience starring the Peanuts characters.
 Snoopy's Hot Summer Lights features over 2 million LED lights and a variety of audio soundtracks through the Africa and Europa sections of the park.
 Along the walkway there were replicas of Snoopy and other characters for guests to view.
 Snoopy's Hot Summer Lights was a one million dollar investment that used special effects and sound design, custom designed for Worlds of Fun by Emmy Award-Winning RWS and Associates.
 Snoopy's Hot Summer Lights opened for its original run on June 4 and ran through September 5, 2010.

 Halloween Haunt

-Halloween Haunt is a Halloween event that takes place during the Halloween season.
-It is included in the price of admission.
+Worlds of Fun's history of fall seasonal events began with the Oktoberfest-themed festival, a staple of the park since its opening in 1973.
+Halloween-themed events were introduced in 1992 with the debut of the family-oriented Boo!
+Bash, held over the final two weekends that coincided with the Oktoberfest period.
+Over the following years, the Halloween program expanded in both scope and duration.

+By 1998, the event had developed into two separate components: Boo!
+Blast, designed for younger visitors, and Halloween Haunt, aimed at older guests.
+In 1999, the combined events were officially titled Halloweekends, a name retained until the 2007 rebranding as Halloween Haunt.
+The park's first haunted maze, "Carnival of Carnivorous Clowns," opened in 2003.

+In 2025, Worlds of Fun announced that guests would have to pay an additional fee to enter the haunted mazes during Halloween Haunt, which had previously been included as part of regular admission.

 Current attractions

-As of 2025, it features 11 Extreme Haunts, including six mazes and five scare zones, along with four live shows.
+As of 2025, it features ten Extreme Haunts, including five mazes and five scare zones, along with five live shows.